laurapacis/100-days-of-code/log.md

 ### Day 24: March 30, 2021

-**Today's Progress**: More data modelling practice: creating relationship by referencing (Ref) MongoDB documents i.e. outsourcing related documents to own collections
+**Today's Progress**: More data modeling practice: creating relationship by referencing (Ref) MongoDB documents i.e. outsourcing related documents to own collections

 **Thoughts:**: I feel like I don't have any thoughts at all after today.. braindead.